SGDInstitute/apollo/content/collections/pages/mblgtacc/about.md

         content:
           -
             type: text
-            text: 'The Midwest Bisexual Lesbian Gay Transgender Asexual College Conference (MBLGTACC) is an annual conference held to connect, educate, and empower queer and trans+ college students, faculty, and staff around the Midwest and beyond.
-We welcome attendees to join us as accomplices in holding ourselves accountable.
-At MBLGTACC, there is something for all of us.'
+            text: 'The Midwest Bisexual Lesbian Gay Transgender Asexual College Conference (MBLGTACC) is an annual conference held to connect, educate, and empower queer and trans+ college students, faculty, and staff around the Midwest and beyond.'
       -
         type: paragraph
         content:
           -
             type: text
             text: 'Each year, MBLGTACC makes one Midwest community a destination for a diverse gathering of 2000+ college students.
-Programming at the conference reflects and respects this diversity.'
+Programming at the conference reflects and honors this diversity.'
       -
         type: paragraph
         content: